sovrynn/ecdo/2-LOCATION-ANALYSIS/README.md

 ## TODO heuristics for evaluating locations

 Additional potential heuristics:
-- land elevation, flood height
-- oldest cities, longest inhabitation
+- oldest cities, longest inhabitation, longest standing tall structures, archaelogical sites
 - protection from wind
-- temperature
+- temperature after the flip
-- proximity to fault lines
-- Longest standing tall structures, old relics/remains
-	- For example, it's hard to imagine that a theoretical archaelogical site where tools and intact structures were found could have been flooded by a huge wall of water without getting destroyed or at least scattered somehow.
 - every sufficiently ethnically unique human tribe must have survived an ECDO event, because otherwise they would have had to develop their racial uniqueness within single ECDO epochs.
 Maybe you could model a "minimum degrees of separation", based on how much time it would take to create genetic uniqueness, to figure out the minimum genetic distance at which you could say that two different gene pools must have survived ECDO events separately